Oil markets tense on Middle East crisis, U.S.-China trade spat

-Ongoing trade disputes between the United States and China also kept markets on edge, traders said.
+A trade dispute between the United States and China also kept markets on edge.

-Both Brent and WTI hit their highest since late 2014 of $73.09 and $67.45 per barrel on Wednesday, respectively, after Saudi Arabia said it intercepted missiles over Riyadh and U.S. President Donald Trump warned Russia of imminent military action in Syria.
+Both Brent and WTI on Wednesday hit their highest since late 2014 of $73.09 and $67.45 per barrel, respectively, after Saudi Arabia said it intercepted missiles over Riyadh and U.S. President Donald Trump warned Russia of imminent military action in Syria.

-“Geopolitical risks outweighed an unexpected rise in inventories in the U.S.,” ANZ bank said on Thursday.
+“Geopolitical risks outweighed an unexpected rise in inventories in the U.S.,” ANZ bank said.

 Ongoing concerns of a prolonged trade dispute between the United States and China are also keeping markets on edge.